scawp/Steam-Deck.Shader-Cache-Killer/README.md

 The install script will offer to add `zShaderCacheKiller.sh` & `zShaderCacheMover.sh` to your Steam Libaray, which can be ran from `GameMode`.

+## Uninstall

+To uninstall simply delete the install folder:

+`sudo rm -r /home/deck/.local/share/scawp/SDSCK`

+Also remove the `non-steam game` links in `Steam`

 # Found a Bug?

 Please add to the `issues` tab! https://github.com/scawp/Steam-Deck.Shader-Cache-Killer/issues